om-ganechari/metada-extractor-/README1.md

-# MetaSniff: Image and Document Metadata Extractor 🕵️‍♂️📄🖼️
+# Image and Document Metadata Extractor :-

 MetaSniff is a lightweight Python tool designed for **ethical metadata extraction** from common image and document formats.
 It helps identify hidden or embedded information in files—useful for cybersecurity, audits, digital forensics, or even fun fact-checking!

-## 🔍 What It Does
+##  What It Does ?

 - Extracts **EXIF metadata** from `.jpg`, `.jpeg`, `.png` images
 - Pulls **document properties** from `.pdf` files (author, title, creation date, etc.)
 - Retrieves **Word doc info** from `.docx` (title, author, revision history, etc.)

-## ✅ Supported File Types
+##  Supported File Types :-

 | Type     | Extensions         | Metadata Extracted |
 |----------|--------------------|---------------------|